 The Incredible Physiology of the Large Intestine

-- The mixed movements are a combined contraction of the colon’s circular muscle and longitudinal muscle.
-This pushes the non-stimulated part of the colon outwards in a sac-like shape called a “haustra.”
+These are a combined contraction of the colon’s circular muscle and longitudinal muscle.
+This pushes the non-stimulated part of the colon outwards.

-Minutes after, the process repeats itself a little further, pushing the fecal matter farther along the large intestine as if to “milk” it.
-By pushing in this manner, all of the fecal matter stays exposed on the intestinal wall, facilitating the hydro-electrolyte absorption.
+Minutes after, the process repeats itself a little further, pushing the fecal matter farther along the large intestine.
+By pushing in this manner, all of the fecal matter stays exposed on the intestinal wall, facilitating hydro-electrolyte absorption.

 What happens if these processes change?